 "If you or someone you know were sexually assaulted, what would you do?"

-“If anything ever happened to you, or if something happened to one of your friends, I want you to know that you could talk to me about it.
-I’d want you to feel ok bringing it up with me.”
+"If anything ever happened to you, or if something happened to one of your friends, I want you to know that you could talk to me about it.
+I'd want you to feel ok bringing it up to me."